mgks/tree-fs/README.md

 └── .env # Do not commit
 ```

+*Result: Creates folder src and files utils.js, .env.
+All comments are ignored.*

 ## 📦 CI/CD Integration

 You can use `tree-fs` to scaffold environments in GitHub Actions or pipelines.